 Our passionate, dedicated students reach beyond our campus to take part in the life of our city and use their talents to support our neighboring communities.

-Each year, thousands of our students work and volunteer in local schools and community organizations in Chicago.
-On campus and off, our students are empowered to challenge conventional thinking as they confront some of the most pressing challenges of our time.
+Each year, thousands of UChicago students work and volunteer in local schools and community organizations.
+On campus and off, students are empowered to challenge conventional thinking as they confront some of the most pressing challenges of our time.